jrkelson/academic-kickstart/content/project/greenhouse/index.md

 {{< figure src="/img/Utah.jpg" caption="Field work in the Kaiparowits Formation, Utah.">}}

 I'm currently working on a late Paleocene to early Eocene record from the Goler Formation in California.
 This is another stratigraphic record of coastal hothouse climates.
 There are beautifully preserved oyster shells.
-Through measuring the clumped and triple oxygen isotopes in these oysters, I'm learning about upstream hydrology, temperatures, and paleoaltimetry.
+Through measuring the clumped and triple oxygen isotopes in these oysters, we're learning about upstream hydrology, temperatures, and paleoaltimetry.
 More results coming soon here!

 {{< figure src="/img/Goler1_picture.png" caption="Eocene oyster shell from the Goler Fm, CA.">}}